 So what prevents us from writing decent, optimized code?
 The thing is, we don’t know much about the process at all.
 Most knowledge we get comes from trial and error, while articles with titles like “How the browser renders the page” merely tell us about how HTML combines with CSS and how the page is split into layers.
 They don’t inform us about what happens when we add a new element into DOM or add a new class into the element.
 Which elements will be recalculated and rendered in this case?

 Say we’ve added a new element into the list, what next?

 All the way to the DOM root — as a result, we render the entire page.

 Rendering in the browser works differently.
-Here’s one of many articles about it which tells about the process of combining DOM and CSS trees and how the browser then renders the result.
+Here’s one of many articles about it that details the process of combining DOM and CSS trees, and how the browser then renders the result.
 It’s all fine and dandy, but it doesn’t explain how the developer can help the browser do it.
-There is an unofficial resource called CSS Triggers with a spreadsheet that helps determine which CSS properties call Layout/Paint/Composite processes in the browser, but seeing as pages usually contain a lot of styles and elements, the only viable course of action is to simply avoid anything that can hinder performance.
+There is an unofficial resource called CSS Triggers with a spreadsheet that helps determine which CSS properties call Layout/Paint/Composite processes in the browser.
+Seeing as pages usually contain a lot of styles and elements, the only viable course of action is to simply avoid anything that can hinder performance.

-The way I see it, the only method that really works is making the page display only the elements the user actually needs.
+The way I see it, the only method that really works is making the page only display elements the user actually needs.
 Implementing this behavior is not a simple task, though.

 translate: transformY(<element index> * <element height> px).
 I’ve been studying Vue.js 2.0 recently and have written a similar component myself in a couple of hours.